adminforge/ddns/README.md

 | powerdns | PDNS_CARBON_OURNAME  | empty                | no | Name of this Server for Metric collection                                                                                                                                         |
 | powerdns | PDNS_ZONE_CACHE      | true                 | no | Zone-Cache Feature in PDNS refuses any requests whihc do not belong to configured Zone.
 Recommended to leave this on to increase security and the integrity of the DNS responses. |

+### Theming

+There are serveral areas of the frontend that can be customized.
+The Customization is split into three parts:
+- Favicon and Logo in the header
+- Colors in the frontend through CSS Variables
+- Title, Slogan and Footer through custom templates

+Thening is done in the folder `/theme` and can be customized by editing resp. adding the files in this folder.
+- For logo and favicon use `logo.png` and `favicon.ico`.
+Simply place these files in the `/theme` folder.
+- For Coluring change the eg. primary variable in `theme.scss`.
+You might want to add additional boostrap features, but don't remove the existing ones.
+Otherwise the frontend will break.
+- For Title, Slogan and Footer use the `sample.custom.tmpl` file and rename it to `custom.tmpl`.
+With changing the content of the templates, you can customize the frontend as you like.